ajaxdude/sbpe-for-Linux-using-Proton-in-Steam/README.md

 2. Create a directory named **StarBreak_modded**
 3. Copy the contents of the **StarBreak** folder into the **StarBreak_modded/StarBreak/** directory
 4. Copy the extracted SBPE Windows release files into the **StarBreak_modded/** directory
+5. Replace `genmipmaps.py` with the Linux-compatible version from this repository (this fixes path handling issues on Linux)
-5. Your directory structure should look like:
+6. Your directory structure should look like:
    ```
    ~/.local/share/Steam/steamapps/common/
    ├── StarBreak/